InterjectionExpressions

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For piste, put the main stress on the uppercase syllable in PIS-te.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-piste” in a Sentence — 1 Examples
+piste” in a Sentence — 1 Example

 Piste, nawala ang akong susi!